Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: Discussion

 It is especially important to consider the impact of AI integration on Change.org, where AI integration can influence which causes succeed and shift how users connect to their own communities.
 We found that AI has already caused a dramatic shift to petition lexical features on Change.org and driven platform-level homogenization.
 If AI continues to homogenize the language of protest, it has the capacity to undermine signals of petition authenticity and legitimacy~\cite{wojtowicz2025undermining}.
-Already, lexical features that were once highly predictive of petition outcomes have become weakened by platform-wide AI-driven shifts in lexical features.
+As we show in the SI Appendix Figures 8, 9 and 35, the predictive strength of features of petition text (i.e., lexical features, writing quality, persuasiveness) on petition outcomes has weakened, or reversed, with platform-wide shifts that correspond with in-platform AI access.
 Regardless of lexical style, the introduction of in-platform AI can impact readers' evaluations and writers' engagement with their communities.
 Furthermore, with AI minimizing the cognitive load of petition-writing, petition writers might not only feel diminished ownership but also less engagement with the petition's cause and their community at large.
 In sum, AI integration in petition-writing might significantly change the dynamics of civic engagement in ways that are difficult to predict and measure.
+Despite potential harms, Change.org has deepened the integration of the AI tool into the petition writing flow.
+As of early 2026, some users visiting the Change.org home page were no longer offered the choice to start a petition without AI support; instead, they were met with a text-box that automatically launches the AI tool (see mockup example in SI Appendix Figure 3).
 Overall, our study serves as a cautionary tale for platforms that seek to integrate AI into their platforms: while user-generated content may change, AI tools may not yield dividends in participation or effectiveness, while potentially introducing additional harms.

+Our research has several limitations.
+Using only publicly accessible data, we could not observe or control for various ways in which petitions might be amplified by in-platform features (e.g., being highlighted on the Change.org home page) which may impact outcomes.
+Similarly, we could not account for off-platform amplification (e.g., how petitions are ranked by a Facebook newsfeed) that may be impacted by AI use in writing petitions.
+However, some platform amplifications, like the Change.org home page, only feature petitions that are already victorious or ``trending'' with hundreds to thousands of signatures.
+As such, we would not expect the home page to influence whether petitions are able to reach minimal thresholds for petition outcomes, which are the focus of our study.